netgrif/application-engine/docs/roles/permissions.md

 - $U_{n}$ - set of user lists that user is part of and define given permission with `false` (forbid the permission)

 Explained in words:
-A user list is stronger than a role and a forbidding (negative - `false`) association is stronger than a granting (positive - `true`) association.
+A user list is stronger than a role and a forbidding/revoking (negative - `false`) association is stronger than a granting (positive - `true`) association.
 A user must be granted a permission from at least one source in order to be allowed to perform an operation.
 A granting (positive) user list association overrides a forbidding (negative) role association.
 A forbidding (negative) user list association overrides any granting (positive) association.